healthinnovation/ITS_ML_LORETO/README.md

 Study description
 ================
-This study proposes that malaria interventions were effective in reducing malaria incidence during the period of their effectiveness, even when considering seasonal climate factors such as temperature and precipitation.
-We assessed the effectiveness of these interventions using monthly malaria incidence data for Plasmodium vivax and P. falciparum in Loreto, Peru (2001–2019).
+This study proposes that malaria interventions contributed in reducing malaria incidence during the period of their effectiveness, even when considering seasonal climate factors such as temperature and precipitation.
+We assessed  these two interventions using monthly malaria incidence data for Plasmodium vivax and P. falciparum in Loreto, Peru (2001–2019).
 Employing a two-stage machine learning model, we examined how both the **PMC** and **PAMAFRO** interventions contributed to reducing malaria incidence.